Grand Staircase of the Titanic: B-Deck

 Just off the B-Deck level staircase were the two "Millionaire's Suites", as well as two enclosed first-class entry foyers along each side.
 The bulk of B-Deck was occupied by first-class cabins, the finest and largest offered.

 C-Deck

 On C-Deck were the purser's and enquiry offices, just off the staircase on the starboard side.
 Passengers could store their valuables with the purser and submit Marconi messages sent via pneumatic tube to the Marconi room.
 They could also purchase small items like postcards, pay for tickets to the Turkish baths and squash court, reserve deck chairs, check out board games, and request their seating in the dining saloon, among other services.
-Long companionways branched off of the staircase forward and aft containing first-class staterooms, much like B-Deck above.
+Long companionways branched off the staircase forward and aft containing first-class staterooms, much like B-Deck above.

 D-Deck

 The D-Deck staircase opened directly onto the reception room and adjoining Dining Saloon.
 Behind the staircase were two arched entry vestibules and the companionways which communicated with first-class staterooms in the forward part of the ship.